tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

  # First part.

- What you can do to became perfect applicant 💪
+ What you can do to became perfect applicant. 🤓

 ---

 # Current situation 🧑‍💻
 - **Job market is more competitive than ever**: because of the massive layoffs significantly increased the competition.
-- Juniors are now competing with experienced engineers (companies don't want to hire juniors) 😢
+- Juniors are now competing with experienced engineers (companies don't want to hire juniors). 😢
-- Top of that companies are increasingly outsourcing jobs to lower cost regions like India and Eastern Europe (for examle: Poland)
+- Top of that companies are increasingly outsourcing jobs to lower cost regions like India or Eastern Europe.
-- Less and less remote possibilities, companies prefer hybrid work
+- Less and less remote possibilities, companies prefer hybrid work.
-- AI is impacting everything
+- AI is impacting everything.

 but I like the challanges 🥊